Marconi-Stem/Firewalker/Notes.md

             # For each item in wave[] array...
             for w_index in range(n_waves):
-                # Calculate distance from pixel center to wave
+                # Calculate the distance from the pixel center to the wave
                 # center point, using both signed and unsigned
                 # 8-bit integers...
                 d1 = int(abs(x - wave[w_index][center]))